promptfoo/promptfoo-docs/docs/configuration/guide.md

 #### Default test cases

-You can use `defaultTest` to set an assertion for all tests.
-In this case, we use a `model-graded-closedqa` assertion to ensure that the LLM does not refer to itself as an AI.
+Use `defaultTest` to set properties for all tests.

+In this example, we use a `model-graded-closedqa` assertion to ensure that the LLM does not refer to itself as an AI.
+This check applies to all test cases:

 ```yaml
 prompts: [prompt1.txt, prompt2.txt]